Jax Taylor’s Girlfriend Reacts To His Playboy Mansion Tweet: It ‘Sucks’

 In response, Brittany Cartwright wrote, “That tweet sucks.”

-While Brittany Cartwright may not have been a fan of Jax Taylor’s photo, or his message, she returned to Twitter the following day and seemed to have a change of heart.
+While Brittany Cartwright might not have been a fan of Jax Taylor’s photo or his message, she returned to Twitter the following day and seemed to have a change of heart.

 At that point, she wrote, “I don’t care he went to the playboy mansion I have been there 3 times already & loved it!”

 Throughout his time at the Playboy Mansion, Jax Taylor shared tons of photos and even claimed to be “chillin’ with Heff,” despite reports claiming Hugh Hefner wasn’t actually in attendance during the bash.